 I’m posting a few vintage photos of Jaipur clicked in the late 19th century onwards on World Photography Day.
 These images were taken from a variety of websites; I have given credit to the respective sites at the end of this post.
 Most pictures were clicked by famous photographers of their respective time like Oodeyram Gobindram, Lala Deen Dayal, Bourne & Shepherd, etc.

 Maharajah Ram Singh II (1835-1880 AD) of Jaipur was an ardent fan of photography.
-He was probably the first one to make hundreds of prints of Jaipur clicking a variety of subjects like architecture, street life, local people, visitors & special occasions.
-There were many self-portraits too.
-Many international traveling photographers and famous photo studios captured the pink city in pictures.
-They are google searchable.
-I have taken the liberty of posting it here as an exception to the usual practice of posting pictures clicked by me with an intention of sharing with everyone.
+He was probably the first one to make hundreds of prints of Jaipur clicking a variety of subjects like architecture, street life, local people, visitors & special occasions along with self-portraits.
+Many international traveling photographers and famous photo studios captured the pink city in pictures some of which are Bourne & Shepherd, Gobindram Odeyram to name a few.
+All these vintage pictures are available on google.

 I’ll start with Maharajah Ram Singh II‘s picture.
 As per available details, this picture was shot in 1877 AD.
 You can also read a full post on photography by Maharajah Ram Singh II in this write-up Jaipur thru the king’s lens: Sawai Ram Singh II